 Cheetahs use their tail in this way when pouncing on prey.
 The tail helps them shift their weight quickly from side to side so they can corner their prey.
 Cats may do something similar when they catch mice.

-Do All Cats Have Tails?
+Do Some Cats Not Have Tails?

 The tail-less gene began as a random genetic mutation.
-It spread quickly because the Isle of Man is a small island with limited breeding opportunities.
+It spread because the Isle of Man is a small island with limited breeding opportunities.

 Manx cats can still function without a tail because they have slightly longer legs to compensate.